Porsche Cayenne: Third generation (E3 9YA/9YB; 2017)

-The third-generation Porsche Cayenne was revealed on August 29, 2017, set to be put on sale in 2019.
+The third-generation Porsche Cayenne was revealed on 29 August 2017, with sales beginning in 2019.
 It is built on the Volkswagen Group MLB platform shared with several other luxury crossover SUVs produced by Volkswagen Group, including the Volkswagen Touareg, Audi Q7, Audi Q8, Bentley Bentayga, and Lamborghini Urus.

 For this generation, the Cayenne no longer shares the door design with the Volkswagen Touareg.
 According to Stephan Lenschow, the Cayenne body product manager, this allows Porsche to give the Cayenne a more 'coke bottle' design.
 The Cayenne also received a redesigned front end with larger air intakes, more prominent creases along the bonnet, and a lower roofline to align its styling with the Porsche 911.

-The wheelbase remains unchanged from the previous generation, but Porsche increased the Cayenne's overall length slightly by about 63 mm.
-The height is slightly lowered by 9 mm and the coefficient of drag is rated at 0.35.
+The wheelbase remains unchanged from the previous generation, but Porsche increased the Cayenne's overall length by approximately 63 mm.
+The height is slightly reduced by 9 mm and the coefficient of drag is rated at 0.35.

-Despite a small increase in length, the third-generation Cayenne is lighter by around 65 kg, depending on the configuration, due to the use of a lighter chassis.
-Aluminium is used extensively throughout the vehicle, including in the doors, roof, hood, rear hatch, as well as its body in white.
-The ratio of aluminium to high-strength steel is roughly 50-50, according to Lenschow.
-A lighter lithium-ion polymer starter battery that saves 10 kg also contributes to its weight distribution, which in base configuration is nearly balanced with approximately 55 percent front and 45 percent rear.
+Despite the slight increase in length, the third-generation Cayenne is lighter by around 65 kg, depending on configuration, due to a lighter chassis structure.
+Aluminium is used extensively throughout, including in the doors, roof, bonnet, rear hatch, and body in white.
+The ratio of aluminium to high-strength steel is approximately 50–50.
+A lighter lithium-ion polymer starter battery saves a further 10 kg, contributing to a nearly balanced weight distribution of approximately 55% front and 45% rear in base configuration.

-All engine options of the third-generation Cayenne are turbocharged, while diesel engines are no longer offered.
-All Cayenne models in this generation are equipped with an updated eight-speed "Tiptronic S" transmission that is claimed to provide quicker shifts than before.
+All engine options of the third-generation Cayenne are turbocharged, and diesel engines are no longer offered.
+All models are equipped with an updated eight-speed Tiptronic S transmission.

-Porsche offers optional Porsche Surface Coated Brakes (PSCB), which consist of a cast-iron disc with 70 micrometers of tungsten-carbide coating.
-According to Karl Heess, Porsche director for product line SUV, PSCB reduce brake dust by as much as 50 percent over conventional iron brake discs), and extend the life of the disc by up to 35 percent.
-It is more expensive than iron discs while still being 50 percent less expensive than the ceramic brake option.
-Other innovations in this generation include staggered (different width) front and rear tires, and optional rear-axle steering to reduce the turning radius.
+Porsche offers optional Porsche Surface Coated Brakes (PSCB), consisting of a cast-iron disc with 70 micrometres of tungsten-carbide coating.
+According to Karl Heess, Porsche director for the SUV product line, PSCB reduce brake dust by as much as 50% over conventional iron discs and extend disc life by up to 35%.
+They are more expensive than iron discs but around 50% cheaper than the ceramic brake option.
+Other innovations include staggered front and rear tyres of different widths, and optional rear-axle steering to reduce the turning radius.

-In the first quarter of 2022, Porsche sales declined by 5%, but the Cayenne remained the manufacturer's best-selling car.
+In the first quarter of 2022, Porsche sales declined by 5%, but the Cayenne remained the manufacturer's best-selling model.